Uniswap/uniswapx-sdk/README.md

 **getSigner(signature)**

 Recovers the address which created the given signature over the order.
-Used to determine the order maker.
+Used to determine the order swapper.

 **permitData()**